PACIFIC NORTHWEST QUILT & FIBER ARTS MUSEUM

 Join Our Team of Volunteers

-Volunteering gives individuals more opportunity to learn about quilts, our exhibits and collection, and to form
+Volunteering gives individuals opportunities to learn about quilts and fiber art, explore behind-the-scenes of our exhibitions and collection, and form friendships with other quilters and fiber artists!

 Picture